Supported Formats

 HTML index generation is disabled by default.
 Enable it in Repository Settings under the Generic section.

-When HTML index is enabled, requests to directory paths (without specifying a file) will return an HTML view showing the index of available files and subdirectories.
+When the HTML index is enabled, requests to directory paths (without specifying a file) will return an HTML view showing the index of available files and subdirectories.

-When enabled, the HTML index is available at:
+When enabled, the HTML index is available at: https://generic.cloudsmith.io/OWNER/REPOSITORY/

 Public Repositories